History of the Jews in Venice: Library

+Language

+The Jewish community of Venice had its own language, a dialect of Judeo-Italian known as Judeo-Venetian.
+Though it is now extinct, it is attested through various writings and was based on Venetian with many Hebrew loanwords.

 Museum

 The Jewish Museum of Venice is situated in the Campo of the Ghetto Novo, between the two most ancient Venetian synagogues.
 It is a small but rich museum founded in 1953 by the Jewish Community of Venice.

 The precious objects shown to public, important examples of goldsmith and textile manufacture made between the 16th and the 19th centuries are a lively witnessing of the Jewish tradition.
 The first room of the museum is dedicated to silver wares reminding the most important Jewish festivities starting from Shabbat (windows 1 and 2).
 With the objects displayed in window 3 the Days of Repentance, Rosh Ha Shanà and Yom Kippur, opening the Jewish year, are introduced.

 The display of festivities continues with Channukkà (the Inauguration), a festivity during which nine-branch-lamps are lighted at home and in the synagogue (every day a further lamp is lit).
 In windows 5 and 6 you can admire several examples of these lamps).

 The festivity of Purim happens about at the end of winter and it is a feast of joy during which Meghillat Ester is read (the scroll of handwritten manuscript where this story is told is on display on window 8.
 Pesach (Passover), feast of unleavened bread, of spring and of pilgrimage, is a joyful feast commemorating the liberation from slavery in Ancient Egypt.
 A big tray for the Seder di Pesach is on display on window 7.